Harry Gurney: International career

-Following Gurney’s good form for Nottinghamshire, he was called up to the England side for the limited overs tour of the West Indies.
+Following Gurney's good form for Nottinghamshire, he was called up to the England side for the limited overs tour of the West Indies in 2014.
 He did not play, but retained his place in the squad for the ODI against Scotland.
-Gurney did not take a wicket on his debut in what proved to be a rain affected match.
-Gurney was selected to play in the T20 match against Sri Lanka, taking figures of 2–26, although England went on to lose the match.
-Gurney took figures of 2–20 on his ODI debut and kept his place in the team, taking 3–59 in the next match.
-Gurney starred as Sri Lanka were bowled out for 67 in the third match as England took a 2–1 lead in the series.
-In the fourth ODI Gurney took 4 wickets but England went on to lose the match.
-In the series decider, Gurney was wicket less and Sri Lanka went on to win the match and the series 3–2.
+He did not take a wicket on ODI debut in what proved to be a rain affected match.
+He was selected to make his T20I debut in a match against Sri Lanka, taking figures of 2/26, although England went on to lose the match.
+In the subsequent ODI series with Sri Lanka, he featured in all five matches taking nine wickets including his career best 4/55 in the fourth ODI at Lord's.

-Gurney was selected in the limited overs squad against India, although he only appeared in the fourth match of the series, taking figures of 1–51.
-He played in the only T20 match between the sides, taking 1–29 to help England win the game.
+Gurney was selected in the limited overs squad against India, although he only appeared in the fourth match of the series, taking figures of 1/51.
+He played in the only T20 match between the sides, taking 1/29 to help England win the game.

-Gurney was selected on the limited overs tour of Sri Lanka.
-He played in the first game, but took figures of 0–66.
-He kept his place for the next game but again finished without a wicket as England again lost.
-His last appearance came in the final match of the series, where he picked up his first wicket of the tour, finishing with figures of 1–60.
+Gurney was retained on the limited overs tour of Sri Lanka and played in three ODIs taking one wicket.
+He was omitted from the squad for the Triangular Series in Australia which acted as warm-up for the 2015 World Cup.